2.2.4 Interim care provisions & disputed care arrangements

 If a shorter interim period has ended, and the person with increased care ceases to take reasonable action to participate in family dispute resolution before the maximum interim period has ended, a later interim period may apply (CSA Act subsection 53A(2)).
 The person with reduced care must still be taking reasonable action to ensure the care arrangement is complied with in order for the later interim period to apply.
 The later interim period will start on the day the person with increased care ceased to take reasonable action to participate in family dispute resolution, and will end according to the same rules that apply for shorter interim periods.

 Example: Alison and Will have a court order, made on 10 February 2016, that provides them with 50% care each of their twin daughters.
-On 30 May 2018, Will advises Services Australia that he will now have 100% care of his daughters.
+On 30 August 2024, Will advises Services Australia that he will now have 100% care of his daughters.
 When Services Australia contacts Alison, she advises that she disagrees with the care change and is seeking legal advice about her options.
-Services Australia makes a decision to apply an interim period from 30 May 2018.
-Both parents attend a family dispute resolution session in June 2018,which means the interim period ends on 4 September 2018 (14 weeks from the change of care day, which is the day the Registrar is satisfied Will began taking reasonable action to participate in family dispute resolution).
+Services Australia makes a decision to apply an interim period from 30 August 2024.
+Both parents attend a family dispute resolution session in September 2024, which means the interim period ends on 5 December 2024 (14 weeks from the change of care day, which is the day the Registrar is satisfied Will began taking reasonable action to participate in family dispute resolution).

 If a later interim period applies, and the person with increased care begins to take reasonable action to participate in family dispute resolution again, the later interim period may end earlier, according to the same rules that apply for shorter interim periods.

-- a new care arrangement begins to apply
+- a new care arrangement begins to apply, or

 - special circumstances exist in relation to the child (where those special circumstances were not present at the time the interim determination was made).

-In these circumstances, the interim period will end the day before any of the above actions occur.
+In these circumstances, the interim period will end the day before any of the above events occur.

 Changes in care where an interim period applied